-Disclaimer: This site is not associated with WordPress, Automattic, or any WordPress products written about on this website.
-We may derive an affiliate commission of financial benefit from sales of products mentioned on this site.
-All images are the copyright of their respective owners, comply with all license terms and agreements of use to the best of our knowledge and are used solely for training or illustrative purposes.
+Disclaimer: We have no direct association with WordPress or any products mentioned on this website.
+We may derive affiliate commissions or financial benefits from sales of any third-party products advertised on our website.
+All images remain the copyright of their respective owners and comply with all license terms and agreements of use.

 Did you enjoy this post?
 If so, please consider using the social buttons below to share this post with other online users.